 CHIEF EXECUTIVE OFFICER

-Lynn M. Croneberger, CFRE, is Chief Executive Officer of SOS Children's Villages-USA, the world’s largest organization building loving, stable families for orphaned and abandoned children in 135 countries around the world.
+Neil Ghosh is Chief Executive Officer of SOS Children's Villages - USA, part of the world’s largest organization building loving, stable families for orphaned and abandoned children in 135 countries around the world.
+Neil's experience and expertise span the nonprofit, government, and private sectors.
+Neil has successfully launched and grown several nonprofit and for-profit operations from the ground up and has built internal structures, teams, business models, and strategies to reach organizational goals.

 Click on the names below to view information about each member of the Board of Directors: